what is killing traditional banks in africa or all over the world

 “We don’t have the authority to decide on our end, and we will be redirecting you to either one of the engineering team or some executives blah blah blah.”

 This is very frustrating for the users who are time conscious and are in urgent need, or maybe a life decision or something vital.
 These organizations might be big enough not to see the effect this is having on their customers, but trust me they will.
-If you look at the statistic most complain about these banks is “bad customer service”, and customers are looking for every alternative to ditch the traditional banking (including me).
+If you look at the statistic most complaints about these banks is “bad customer service”, and customers are looking for every alternative to ditch the traditional banking (including me).

 How can this be the best approach?